xakon/xakon.github.io/dev/unix.md

  - `-S` -- Sort by filesize

-Also of great interest while working with files at a working director is the `find` utility.
+Also of great interest while working with files at a working director is the _find(1)_ utility.
 Its usage is very common and I know a lot about it.
 But its usage is quite tricky.

 For example, here is a way to list all C files modified the last 3 days: